davidmasse/blog-Pandas-tips/README.md

 ## Helpful Plotting and Pandas Patterns

-Here I just present a few notes to myself about a few things to do upon receiving a dataset.
+The following are mainly notes to myself about a few things to do upon receiving a dataset.

 Some basic Python imports: